farhanqadir122/farhanqadir122.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Machine Learning Models to predict Greenhouse Gas Emissions in the Middle East using Industrial and Demographic Data "
 collection: teaching
-type: "Undergraduate course"
+type: "Center of Environment and Water, Research Institute"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /research/ghg
 venue: "KFUPM"
-date: 2014-01-01
+date: ""
-location: "City, Country"
+location: ""
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.